MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 two ways that could also be combined.

 ### One-on-One tutoring: Way 1
-The One-on-One tutor has to help the new student with the excercises.
-So the One-to-Many tutor gets the information which excercises were done by the One-on-One tutor and the new student.
-So in contrast to now, not only one student would make an excercise, but two.
+The One-on-One tutor has to help the new student with the exercises.
+So the One-to-Many tutor gets the information which exercises were done by the One-on-One tutor and the new student.
+So in contrast to now, not only one student would make an exercises, but two.
 In order to make sure that there is an improvement, one could increase the necessary number of points for the One-on-One tutor to a threshold of $\theta_1$ (or both, the new student and the One-on-One tutor). $\theta_1$ should denote how much more points the tutor needs (in percent of the points the students need) to get the possibility to re-do the